 From Chile (if you are already there visiting Torres del Paine) – around 3 hours and a half drive.

 How to visit if you are with a kid/toddler:

-By boat.
-You can get very close to the glacial.
-We took the stroller with us and left it in a safe and not disturbing anyone place (everyone was outside admiring and taking pictures of the Glacial).
+By boat: You can get very close to the glacial.
+We took the stroller with us and left it in a safe place and not disturbing anyone.
+Besides, everyone was outside admiring and taking pictures of the Glacial.
 We were also lucky that it was the nap time of the toddler, so in turns, we were going out to admire the amazing Perito Moreno.